-Lower Yukon Test Fishery/ADF&G and YDFDA
+Lower Yukon Test Fishery (ADF&G and YDFDA)

 Fall season operations began on July 16 using 6-inch mesh gear to target fall chum and coho salmon.
-As of August 4, the fall chum salmon cumulative catch per unit effort (CPUE) was 86.68, which is below the average of 484.40 for this date.
+As of August 11, the fall chum salmon cumulative catch per unit effort (CPUE) was 318.66, which is below the average of 649.82 for this date.
 The midpoint based on median run timing occurs on August 13 for fall chum salmon at this project.
+As of August 11, the coho salmon cumulative CPUE was 29.89, which is below the historical median of 49.66 for that date.
+The first-quarter point based on median run timing occurs on August 20 for coho salmon at this project.